 One of my graduate classes was on mentoring, albeit focused on Millennials and spirituality.
-The principles I learned, however, apply to any type of mentoring, for most any age.
+The principles I learned, however, apply to any type of mentoring, for almost any age.

 Instead of just waiting for someone to offer to mentor you, here are seven ideas:

-- Be Patient and Pray: Yes, I said to pray that someone will offer to mentor you.
-I could have said “wait and hope,” but prayer is so much more effective and may be your best option.
+Yes, I said to pray that someone will offer to mentor you.
+I could have said “wait and hope,” but prayer is so much more effective and maybe your best option.

 You can seek a peer mentoring relationship, where two writers help each other.
 There is strength in traveling the writing path with a friend.
 If one of you falls down, the other can pick you up.

 Often when we give to others, what we receive back is more valuable.

 Books allow mentoring at a distance, be it over space or time.
 Of course, the information is one-way and more general, but this may be the only way to receive guidance from a famous author.